xxx/lpc-rs/doc/glossary.md

 are done in the master object.
 If the master is missing or won't compile, the driver will not start.

+### mudlib (lib)

+Along with the driver, the mudlib is the other half of the game.
+It's the collection of objects that make up the game, and is responsible for the game's behavior.
+Lib code is written in LPC.

 ## P

 ### prototype (master)